 Arash Vahdat is a principal research scientist at NVIDIA research specializing in generative AI technologies.
-Before joining NVIDIA, he was a research scientist at D-Wave Systems where he worked on generative learning and its applications in efficient training.
+Before joining NVIDIA, he was a research scientist at D-Wave Systems where he worked on generative learning and its applications in label-efficient training.
 Before D-Wave, Arash was a research faculty member at Simon Fraser University (SFU), where he led deep learning-based video analysis research and taught master courses on machine learning for big data.
 Arash’s current area of research is focused on generative learning with applications in multimodal training (vision+X), representation learning, 3D generation, and AI for science.

 - Deep generative learning: diffusion models, variational autoencoders, energy-based models

 - Applications: image/graph/text/3D synthesis, controllable generation, weakly supervised learning

 - Efficient neural networks